woosaaahh/sj.nvim/README.md

 As soon as you use the keymap and start typing the pattern :

 - the highights in the buffer will change ;
-- all matches will be highlighted and prefixed with a 'label' ;
+- all matches will be highlighted and prefixed with a label ;
 - the current pattern is displayed in the command line.

 Now you can :